Other apps will be able to use Brave's privacy-focused ads starting later this year

-Startup Brave has begun showing ads in its web browser with privacy-focused new technology, but other software makers could start doing the same later this year.
+Startup Brave has begun showing ads in its web browser with privacy-focused new technology.
+Later this year, other software makers could start doing the same.

 The company plans to release a software developer kit in the second half of 2019 that will let other programmers tap into its privacy-protecting ads, Chief Executive Brendan Eich told CNET in an exclusive interview.

-"First we have to prove the model in Brave," Eich said in an exclusive interview.
-But after that, "We do want better scale, for high-quality ads with a better audience."
+"First we have to prove the model in Brave," Eich said.
+But after that, he said, "we do want better scale, for high-quality ads with a better audience."
 Many details aren't settled, but Brave will extract some of the resulting revenue, he said.

-The spread of Brave ads could be important, not just for Brave's financial success, but also for online privacy more broadly.
+The spread of Brave ads could be important, both for Brave's financial success and also for online privacy more broadly.
 Ads appear all over the internet, but getting people to switch from Google's dominant Chrome to other browsers can be tough.
-But broader use of Brave ads could mean more of us could benefit from ad-supported services without paying with our own privacy.
+Broader use of Brave ads could mean more of us benefit from ad-supported services without paying with our own loss of privacy.

-It won't be easy for Brave to dent the massive digital ad marketplace, though.
-Advertisers are expected to spend $132.32 billion on US digital ads alone this year, according to tracking firm eMarketer.
-Brave has a respectable 5.5 million monthly users, but that's a tiny fraction of the billion-plus who use the dominant web browser, Google's Chrome.
+It won't be easy for Brave to dent the massive digital ad marketplace.
+Advertisers are expected to spend $132.3 billion on US digital ads alone this year, according to tracking firm eMarketer.
+Brave has a respectable 5.5 million monthly users, but that's a tiny fraction of the billion-plus who use Chrome.

-External forces could help accelerate changes, though.
-Europe's General Data Protection Regulation (GDPR), a thorny law for companies like Google that want to keep tabs on our online behavior, isn't a problem with Brave's approach.
+External forces could help accelerate changes.
+Europe's General Data Protection Regulation, a thorny law for companies like Google that want to keep tabs on our online behavior, isn't a problem with Brave's approach.
 And the GDPR is becoming an international standard, Brave told the US Federal Trade Commission in a filing this week.

 "In the coming years, the application of GDPR-like laws for commercial use of consumers' personal data in the EU, Britain, Japan, India, Brazil, South Korea, Malaysia, Argentina and China bring more than half of global GDP under a common standard," said Johnny Ryan, Brave's chief policy officer, in the letter.